cucerdariancatalin/Krypto/README.md

 - [Microsoft To Do](https://todo.microsoft.com/tasks/) was used to schedule tasks.

+- [Flaticon](https://www.flaticon.com/free-icons/security) was used to create the logo.

 ## Development progress

 Development of the project began on **Mar 10, 2021**.